-In an effort to create a business environment where ethics is of utmost importance, we train all U.S.- based employees on our Code of Ethical Business Conduct.
-We provide the policy and third-party compliance reporting process for all employees globally.
-Our Code of Ethical Business Conduct serves as a guide for our employees, officers and directors in making business decisions.
-The code covers many of the topics discussed in this report, including fair employment practices, harassment, safety, diversity, environmental responsibility and product integrity.
-Additionally, our code of conduct outlines our policies on conflicts of interest, gifts, illegal payments, illegal political contributions and disciplinary action.
+In an effort to create this ethically sound culture, we train all U.S.-based employees on our Code of Ethical Business Conduct.
+We provide this policy and third-party compliance reporting process for all employees globally.
+Our code serves as a guide for our employees, officers and directors in making business decisions.
+The code covers many of the topics discussed in our corporate responsibility report, including fair employment practices, harassment, safety, diversity, environmental responsibility and product integrity.
+Additionally, our code outlines our policies on conflicts of interest, gifts, illegal payments, illegal political contributions and disciplinary action.

 All company policies at Hormel Foods follow local and national laws in the United States and other locations in which we operate.

 The Compliance Committee is chaired by the manager of the company’s internal audit function and includes additional employees from our human resources and legal departments.
 This committee receives updated information about potential code violations on an as-needed basis.
 When a potential violation is reported, the committee promptly initiates an investigation that is deemed as the appropriate course of investigative action.
 If it appears that an infraction of the law has occurred, the committee refers the investigation to the company's general counsel and promptly provides a written report to management.
 This report outlines the information that was received and the investigative action that is being taken.

 At the conclusion of the investigation, a final report is provided to management.
 If serious violations have been noted, the committee prepares a report to share with the Audit Committee to explain the course of action taken.
 Certain courses of disciplinary action will be taken depending on the type and severity of the violation.
 Hormel Foods also takes steps to respond appropriately to these violations to proactively prevent subsequent violations of the law, including modifying the compliance program as necessary.